Page contents

 What are the symptoms of long Covid?

-Long Covid has been linked to over 200 symptoms and conditions and a person’s symptoms can change over time.
+Long Covid has been linked to over 200 symptoms and conditions.
+A person’s symptoms can change over time.

-There is no single treatment or medication that can be used to treat long Covid but there are treatments that could relieve some of its symptoms.
+There is no single treatment or medication.
+When it comes to long Covid help, there are treatments that could relieve some of its symptoms.

 • Physiotherapy for improved lung function and increased strength.